Text by Miguel Isaza

 In Chattopadhyay‘s artwork, for example, there is a deep reflection on the private landscape, the slowness of confinement and its relationship with the silence and solitude that they implied in his case: The sounds of everyday objects in the private landscape, such as the fans, refrigerators, flushes, and the solitary table-lamps, reverberate evermore to our ears as if sounding their presence in our lives poses them as talkative but grounding entourage.
 They are the true companions in this continuing and never-ending silence in self-quarantine and solitary confinement.
 Indecent Whispers is a dialogue with these everyday objects with a desire to reconnect to our lived environments for resolve and emancipation.”

-In BJ Nielsen, there is a collision of biological and social time scales with crossed registers of recreational spaces, parks and their variation from solitude and the closure of establishments and shops.
+In BJ Nielsen, biological and social time scales collided with crossed registers of recreational spaces, and parks and their variation from solitude and the closure of establishments and shops.
 Diana Combo explores the idea of the lack of time and the possibility of a non-local landscape to blur the identification of spaces and combine them, playing with notions of past, present and future, the idea of memory and the transience of moments.

 Hugo Branco develops in his work a field recording exercise focused on the wind and the sound of gel dispensers in public spaces, playing with processing to create a texture that serves as a metaphor and critique of freedom and control.
 While Lawrence English offers field recordings of a rice field outside of Shizumi in Japan, showing the relationships between rural microenvironments that vary by season.